Cirque Productions: Cirque Dreams Holidaze

 The Cirque Dreams Holidaze show is a winter themed holiday production that debuted in 2007.
-It features "gingerbread men flipping through the air, toy soldiers skillfully marching on thin wires, snowmen daringly balancing, icemen sculpting powerfully, penguins spinning, puppets caroling and reindeer soaring high above a landscape of holiday wonderment."

-Cirque Dreams Pandemonia

-A show featuring "surreal visual stylings and bursts into the air, sideways and upside-down.
-Inventive acrobatics and free-ranging whimsy, unleashed in a playground of imagination and Technicolor atmospherics."

 Cirque Dreams & Dinner

 Norwegian Cruise Line offers a version of the company's shows, which according to USA today is "nothing like anything currently found at sea."
 The show features aerialists flying overhead, acrobats, contortionists, muscle men, jokesters and musicians all performing while the guests eat dinner.
 The show's artistic director claims if rough seas take place they will just become part of the show.

-Cirque Dreams Coobrila

-Exclusively at Six Flags theme parks, this show is billed as "a maze of connecting stages and technical apparatus comes to life in an imaginary land created on the other side of the moon."

 Cirque Dreams World Tour

 In 2012, Cirque Productions teamed with Armed Forces Entertainment to bring the first Cirque Dreams World Tour to U.S. troops and their families at 17 U.S. military bases in 10 different countries around the world.
 As of January 23, 2012, the show has already visited Naval Base Guam and several bases in Japan, including Yokota Air Base, Yokosuka Naval Base, Misawa Air Base, and Camp Foster in Okinawa.